manwar/perlweeklychallenge-club/challenge-274/atschneid/README.md

    in map (snd) $ filter (fst) indexed_bools
 ```

-Next we write function to check if we should skip the next bus.
 We find the minimum depart time, then filter on all buses leaving at that time, taking the minimum arrival time.
 Next we take the minimum overall arrival time for the minute.
 If the former is greater than the latter, we've got a skip bus.
 Zip that map together with an index, filter on the true skip vals, and we have our answer.

 ### Julia